titilda/appunti/Software Engineering 2/index.md

 In forward error recovery, the system is designed to continue operating correctly even in the presence of faults.

 From the normal state, the system goes to the failure state when a fault occurs.
 The system then detects the failure and transitions to a degraded state, where it takes corrective actions to return to the normal state.

+## Design Document (DD) Structure

+The Design Document (DD) describes the high-level design decisions and how the system will be implemented to satisfy the requirements specified in the RASD.

+1. **Introduction**
+   1. Scope: Defines the boundaries of the system and what is included/excluded.
+   2. Definitions: Glossary of terms used in the document.
+   3. Reference Documents: Lists related documents (e.g., RASD, project plan).
+   4. Overview: High-level summary of the system's design and structure.
+2. **Architectural Design**
+   1. Overview: Informal description of high-level components and their interactions.
+   2. Component View: Static component diagrams showing the system's modules and their relationships.
+   3. Deployment View: Deployment diagrams illustrating physical nodes, hardware, and software environments.
+   4. Component Interfaces: Signatures and descriptions of the interfaces between components.
+   5. Runtime View: Dynamic interactions described via sequence diagrams.
+   6. Selected Architectural Styles and Patterns: Justification and description of chosen styles (e.g., client-server, microservices).
+   7. Other Design Decisions: Additional decisions impacting the design (e.g., trade-offs, constraints).
+3. **User Interface Design**: Mockups or wireframes of the UI, refining the RASD from low to mid-fidelity prototypes.
+4. **Requirements Traceability**: Mapping between requirements (from RASD) and design components, often using a traceability matrix.
+5. **Implementation, Integration, and Test Plan**: Defines the order of component implementation (sequential/parallel), integration strategies, and testing approaches.
+6. **Effort Spent**: Summary of time and resources expended during design activities.
+7. **References**: Citations for external sources, standards, or tools used.